 #1 BUY A MIXTURE OF RIPE AND UNRIPE PRODUCE

-When I buy avocados I pick out a handful of ripe one and for the rest I choose ones that are rock solid hard.
-When I get home I put them all in the refrigerator.
+When I buy avocados, I pick out a handful of ripe ones, and for the rest, I choose ones that are rock solid hard.
+When I get home, I put them all in the refrigerator.

 #2 FREEZE IT

 I buy a lot of fresh produce for my kids to munch on for snacks or for certain recipes.
-We eat it fresh for the first few days, or until it is fully ripen, and then I preserve the rest by putting it in the freezer.
+We eat it fresh for the first few days, or until it fully ripens, and then I preserve the rest by putting it in the freezer.

-I love to add spinach to our eggs in the morning or in are afternoon smoothies.
+I love to add spinach to our eggs in the morning or in our afternoon smoothies.
 I have noticed that it doesn’t matter if the spinach is fresh or frozen.
-Often our near by grocery store will have a sale on organic spinach and I will buy it all.
+Often our nearby grocery store will have a sale on organic spinach, and I will buy it all.
 I put it in the freezer before it goes bad and grab it out by the handful as needed.

-If I ever see a sale on berries, bananas, or greens I will buy in bulk and freeze it.
-Frozen berries are great for smoothies, snack, or recipes.
-I always use frozen blueberries when I am making muffins and they turn out great!
+If I ever see a sale on berries, bananas, or greens, I will buy in bulk and freeze it.
+Frozen berries are great for smoothies, snacks, or recipes.
+I always use frozen blueberries when I am making muffins, and they turn out great!